Geoogolla/enterprise-docs/docs/designer-guide/manage-schedule/manage-reports-schedule.md

 * Exported reports can be sent to individual users or groups by checking **Email attachment** option.

-* Also the exported reports can be sent to external recipients by providing the `Email Id`.
+* Also the exported reports can be sent to external recipients by providing the `Email Id` and you can add multiple external recipients at a time, separate an email by a comma(,).
+For example [recipient1@gmail.com,recipients2@gmail.com].

 ![Email Attachment Checkbox](/static/assets/on-premise/images/manage-schedule/manage-report-schedules/email-attachment-checkbox.png)